-Most of the time, kids know their abusers and the abuse occurs in the home.
+Most of the time, kids know their abusers and the abuse happens in the home.
 This makes it difficult for kids to speak up.
 They may feel trapped by the affection they feel for their abusers or fearful of the power the abusers have over them — so they stay silent.
 That's why it's especially important to be able to recognize the signs of child abuse.

 Child abuse happens when a parent or other adult causes serious physical or emotional harm to a child.